DataBiosphere/toil/docs/cli.rst

 Cluster Utilities
 -----------------
 There are several utilities used for starting and managing a Toil cluster using the AWS provisioner.
+They are installed via the ``[aws]`` extra.
+For installation details see :ref:`installProvisioner`.
 The cluster utilities are used for :ref:`runningAWS` and are comprised of ``toil launch-cluster``, ``toil rsync-cluster``, ``toil ssh-cluster``, and ``toil destroy-cluster`` entry points.
 For a detailed explanation of the cluster utilities run::